matrix-io/matrix-lite-rb/README.md

 ```

 # Usage
 You can use `ruby halSwig.rb` to see a basic led example.
-The code inside that file will contain unabstarcted examples of the [HAL Swig wrapper](https://github.com/matrix-io/matrix-hal-swig).
+The code inside that file will contain untouched examples of the [HAL Swig wrapper](https://github.com/matrix-io/matrix-hal-swig).

+Similar to [matrix-lite-py](https://github.com/matrix-io/matrix-lite-py), we will eventaully provide an abstracted library.